 Office of Senator Maria Cantwell press release.

-Sen. Cantwell is also a co-sponsor of the My Body, My Data Act, which would create a new national standard to protect personal health care data by minimizing the personal data a company may collect, retain, disclose, or misuse.
+Sen. Cantwell is also a co-sponsor of the My Body, My Data Act, which would create a new national standard to protect personal health care data by minimizing personal data from being collected, retained, disclosed, or misused.
 A summary of the bill is available HERE.